ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/AttributePolicies.md

 This article describes the attribute policies used by the ACME CSE.

-During startup the CSE reads the attribute policies for common resource types and complex type definitions from the files with the extension `.ap` in the [init](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init){target=_new} and [secondary init](../setup/Running.md#secondary-init-directory) directory, for example [attributePolicies.ap](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init/attributePolicies.ap){target=_new}.
+During startup the CSE reads the attribute policies for common resource types and complex type definitions from the files with the extension `.ap` in the [init](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init){target=_new} and [user-provided *init* directory](../setup/Running.md#user-provided-init-directory), for example [attributePolicies.ap](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init/attributePolicies.ap){target=_new}.
 More than one attribute policy file can be added.

 ## Attribute Policy Format